Illinois Institute of Technology Academic Campus: Original buildings

-Machinery Hall, at 100 West 33rd Street (just north of the main building), is a four-story rectangular structure, designed as a simpler version of the Main Building.
+Machinery Hall, at 100 West 33rd Street (just north of the main building), is a four-story rectangular structure, designed with similar design details as the Main Building.
 The basement and first story are mostly clad with sandstone, while the northern elevation and the upper stories are covered in brick.
 The windows are rectangular and round-arched, with pilasters flanking the fourth floor windows.
 There is a parapet surrounding the roof and a brick penthouse behind it.
-The building has an ornamental iron staircase, and originally had a laboratory in the basement, and workshops and lecture halls on the upper floors.
+The building has an ornamental iron staircase, and originally had a laboratory in the basement, as well as workshops and lecture halls on the upper floors.
 Further north is the garage/laboratory building at 3240 South Federal Street.
 The one-story garage has a plain red-brick facade, with a central garage opening flanked by doors and windows, as well as a terracotta plaque above the garage door and a parapet on the roof.